If you fancy a day ‘at home’ during your family holiday there is much to keep your kids engrossed simply exploring our

 Our hedgerows are full of flowers AND brambles which produce juicy blackberries in the Autumn which we’d love you to pick and enjoy.
 At dusk you may see bats out on the hunt and when it is dark listen out for the Tawny Owls.
 If you hear kwit woowoo noises, it is a pair of Tawny Owls calling each other as they hunt for mice and voles.
 We are lucky to have very little light pollution so star-gazing on a clear night is a must - you can download an app that helps to identify the constellations, then just point it at the sky to discover what you are looking at!

 For those not so keen on exploring nature we also have the climbing frame and slide; football goal and swing ball outdoors.
 And on a rainy day, take to the swimming pool and/or games room which is stocked with WiiU games; table tennis, junior snooker, table football, air hockey, giant jenga – everything for a mini games tournament!

 And in toddlers corner are the ride-ons, wendy house complete with dolls, ball pit tent, and swing that toddlers always make a bee-line for!
-To keep everyone entertained back in your cottage we’ve got a library of DVDs and board games suitable for all ages.
+To keep everyone entertained back in your cottage we’ve got a library of board games suitable for all ages.

 Who needs a car?!